jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

     * Get a fixed hostname
     * the application do not see the IP address of the client directly (ELB does a connection termination), but ELB put it in the header `X-Forwarded-For`, `X-Forwarded-Port` and `X-Forwarded-Proto`.

+* **Gateway LB**: also use target group.
 * **Network load balancer**: TCP, UDP (layer 4), TLS

     * handle millions request/s
     * use to get a public static IP address
+    * Routes each individual TCP connection to a single target for the life of the connection

+To route traffic, first the DNS name of the load balancer is resolved.
+(They are part of the `amazaonaws.com` domain).
+1 to many IP Addresses are sent back to the client.
+With NLBs, Elastic Load Balancing creates a network interface for each Availability Zone that you enable.
+Each load balancer node in the Availability Zone uses this network interface to get a static IP address.
+ELB scales your load balancer and updates the DNS entry.
+The time to live is set to 60s.

 To control that only the load balancer is sending traffic to the application, we need to set up an application security group on HTTP, and HTTPS with the source being the security group id of the ELB.
 LBs can scale but need to engage AWS operational team.